When does yard waste season begin and end?

 In addition to what one would normally call yard waste, you may put small branches, twigs or sticks shorter than 4 ft in length and smaller than 2” in diameter in yard waste cans with stickers or tall brown bags or they can be secured with twine.
 Logs, root balls and untreated 2x4 and 4x4 wood, cut shorter than 4’, can also be placed in containers or tied, with twine, only, for collection.

-Chipping continues throughout the year on Wednesdays.
+Chipping continues throughout the year on Wednesdays, except during leaf season and severe weather.
 Branches must be between 2" and 6" in diameter and over 4' in length.
 Place these stacked neatly, with the butt ends facing towards or parallel to the street.
 Small bushes will be chipped as long as the root system has been removed.

 Christmas trees are chipped on Wednesdays along with other chipping.
 Be sure all ornaments and tinsel are removed.
 Remove any tarp or cloth and the stand.